xen0vas/UserManager/README.md

 - The application by design was developed to run only from root user.
 Dont run the application with non root users.

-- in case of consistency and performance please consider changing the following kernel parametes
+- in case of consistency and performance please consider changing the following kernel parameters

 vm.swappiness = 10
 vm.swappiness=10